qualabs/SMPTE-Copilot/README.md

    - Input: `user_query` (uses query directly, not the vector)
    - Output: Sets `retrieved_docs` (list of tuples with Document and score) in context

+3. **GenerateStep**:  Generates a response using an LLM based on the retrieved documents
+   - Input: `retrieved_docs` from RetrieveStep
+   - Output: Sets `response` and `citations` in context

 **Implementation Example:**

 ```python